Do states set car insurance rates by law?

 • Demographics.
 Age, gender, marital status, ZIP code, number of years you’ve been licensed, homeownership, occupation, education and even grades

 • Your driving record.
-Accidents, traffic violations, insurance history, credit history, past claims of all types
+Accidents, traffic violations, insurance history and past claims

 • Your car and how you use it.
 Owned or financed, current value, annual mileage, claims record for all owners of that model, anti-theft devices and safety features, whether you use the car for business.